vistuleB/on/README.md

 on.nonempty_empty
 ```

-For 0-ary variants (i.e. variants without a payload) eager evaluation
+However, note that for 0-ary variants (i.e. variants without a payload),
+the package expects a value instead of a callback, as eager evaluation
-is used by default, as in the Gleam standard library.
-Use the `lazy_`
+is considered default, as in the Gleam standard library.
+As in the standard
-prefix to access lazy evaluation variants:
+library, apply the `lazy_` prefix to access lazy evaluation versions:

 ```
-on.lazy_none_some           // instead of on.none_some
+on.lazy_none_some           // (instead of on.none_some)
-on.lazy_true_false          // instead of on.true_false
+on.lazy_true_false          // (instead of on.true_false)
-on.lazy_false_true          // instead of on.false_true
+on.lazy_false_true          // (instead of on.false_true)
-on.lazy_empty_nonempty      // instead of on.empty_nonempty
+on.lazy_empty_nonempty      // (instead of on.empty_nonempty)
 ```

 (The second callback always uses lazy evaluation since otherwise the